-Jan 6 panel says evidence it gathered enough to indict Trump
+Jan.
+6 panelists: Enough evidence uncovered to indict Trump

 Rep. Jamie Raskin, D-Md., said he doesn’t intend to “browbeat” Garland but noted the committee has already laid out in legal pleadings a variety of criminal statutes they believe Trump violated.

 “I think that he knows, his staff knows, the U.S. attorneys know, what’s at stake here,” Raskin said.
-“They know the importance of it, but I think they are rightfully paying close attention to precedent in history as well, as the facts of this case.”
+“They know the importance of it, but I think they are rightfully paying close attention to precedent in history as well as the facts of this case.”

 Garland has not specified how he might proceed, which would be unprecedented and may be complicated in a political election season in which Trump has openly flirted with the idea of running for president again in 2024.
 “We will follow the facts wherever they lead,” Garland said in his speech at Harvard University’s commencement ceremony last month.